Grete Waitz: Legacy

-There is a statue of her in the Norway pavilion in EPCOT at the Walt Disney World Resort.
+There is a statue of Waitz in the Norway pavilion in EPCOT at the Walt Disney World Resort.
 There is also a statue of her outside Bislett Stadium in Oslo, and she has been featured on a set of stamps.
-In addition, her portrait is featured on the tail of a Norwegian Air Shuttle 787 Dreamliner aircraft (a plane, coincidentally, manufactured in North Charleston, South Carolina, a market where she won the Charleston-area 10km race in 1989).
+In addition, Waitz' portrait is featured on the tail of a Norwegian Air Shuttle 787 Dreamliner aircraft (a plane, coincidentally, manufactured in North Charleston, South Carolina, a market where she won the Charleston-area 10 km race in 1989).

 In November 2008, Waitz was appointed a Knight 1st Class of the Royal Norwegian Order of St. Olav, bestowed by King Harald V of Norway at a ceremony in Oslo.
 She was only the third sportsperson ever to receive this award.
 Waitz received the St. Olav's Medal in 1981 and Medal of St. Hallvard in 1989.